coding-to-music/coding-to-music.github.io/docs/source/Help-about/help.rst

 .. figure:: /assets/Help-about/2021-May-2-This-is-what-I-need-to-do.jpeg
   :align: center
-  :width: 100 %
+  :width: 50 %

   May 2, 2021 - I need to do this

-Something to consider doing
+Something to consider doing for support
 ---------------------------------------------------